osmond-lab/eeb314/docs/lectures/lecture-02.md

 #### vii.
 Relate the results back to the question

-- How do allele frequencies change over time due to random mating and segregation?
+- How do genotype frequencies change over time due to random mating and segregation?
-    - They don't!
+    - They reach Hardy-Weinberg after a single generation and never change again

 !!! note "Data example: blood types"